-- It's a real pleasure to be with you all today, and thank you for coming today!
-I hope you and your friends and families are all looking forward to wonderful winter holidays, a Happy New Year, and victory in Pasadena!
-Go Ducks! - I'd like to begin by thanking our CIO, Don Harris, for the opportunity to review the ECAR Study of Undergraduate Students and Technology for 2009, and for his invitation to share the results of that review with all of you today. - Because some people may be unable to make today's meeting, and because there are a lot of numbers associated with a briefing of this sort, I've built detailed slides for today's talk so that you won't need to try to take notes as we go along. - Also, although my slides are detailed, I promise not to read them to you, and I hope you'll please feel free to ask any questions that may come to mind as we go along.
+- It's a real pleasure to be with you all today, thanks for coming! - Let me also take this opportunity to thank Sara Brownmiller for her kind invitation to go over the ECAR Study of Undergraduate Students and Technology for 2009 with you today. - Because some people may be unable to make today's meeting, and because there are a lot of numbers associated with a briefing of this sort, I've built detailed slides for today's talk so that you won't need to try to take notes as we go along. - Also, although my slides are detailed, I promise not to read them to you, and I hope you'll please feel free to ask any questions that may come to mind as we go along.